 This encompasses a lot – I’ll delineate and elaborate:

-Now, reader, it’s important to understand: I cannot make anyone see…what I see by writing a simplified post / entry – it required YEARS for me to understand — I understood by questioning / researching things.
+Now, reader, it’s important to understand: I cannot make anyone see…what I see by writing a simplified post.
+I can, however, give key-points for you to work and build from.
+I understood by questioning / researching stuff.

-Who’s more qualified… a registered dietitian (RD) or health coach?
+Who’s more qualified… a registered dietitian (RD) or health coach (HC)?

-Go beyond the title and consider one’s background (BG).
+Go beyond the title and consider one’s background.

 Learn what to look for when hiring a coach, click here.

 If you get anything out of reading this…consider…